-As at the date of preparation of these financial statements, the impact of the Coronavirus (COVID-19) pandemic is ongoing and the situation is rapidly changing and developing.
+As at the date of preparation of these financial statements, the impact of the Coronavirus (COVID-19) pandemic is ongoing.
 The speed and recovery of economic activity is largely dependent on measures imposed by the Australian Government, such as maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.
 Given the dynamic and evolving nature of COVID-19, and limited recent experience of the economic and financial impacts of such a pandemic on the preparation of these financial statements, changes to the estimates and judgements that have been applied in the measurement of assets and liabilities may arise in the future.
-Other than adjusting events that provide evidence of conditions that existed at the end of the reporting period, the impact of events that arise after the reporting period will be accounted for in future reporting periods.

-Aside from the above, Directors are not aware of any other matter or circumstances since the end of the financial year which has significantly affected or may significantly affect the operations of the Cooperative.
+Aside from the above, Directors are not aware of any other matter or circumstances since the end of the financial year which has significantly affected or may significantly affect the operations of the Co-operative.

-30. SEGMENT INFORMATION
+31. SEGMENT INFORMATION